WPChef/limit-login-attempts-reloaded/readme.txt

 == Description ==

-Limit Login Attempts Reloaded functions as a robust deterrent against brute force attacks, bolstering your website's security measures and optimizing its performance.
-It achieves this by restricting the number of login attempts allowed.
+<a href="https://www.limitloginattempts.com">Limit Login Attempts Reloaded</a> functions as a robust deterrent against <a href="https://www.limitloginattempts.com/cracking-the-code-unveiling-the-mechanics-behind-brute-force-attacks/">brute force attacks</a>, bolstering your website's security measures and optimizing its performance.
+It achieves this by **restricting the number of login attempts allowed**.
 This applies not only to the standard login method, but also to XMLRPC, Woocommerce, and custom login pages.
 With more than 2.5 million active users, this plugin fulfills all your login security requirements.

 The plugin functions by automatically preventing further attempts from a particular Internet Protocol (IP) address and/or username once a predetermined limit of retries has been surpassed.
 This significantly weakens the effectiveness of brute force attacks on your website.

 By default, WordPress permits an unlimited number of login attempts, posing a vulnerability where passwords can be easily deciphered through brute force methods.

-**Limit Login Attempts Reloaded Premium (Try For 7 Days)** Upgrade to our premium version to extend cloud-based protection to the Limit Login Attempts Reloaded plugin, thereby enhancing your login security.
-The premium version includes a range of highly beneficial features, including IP intelligence to detect, counter and deny malicious login attempts.
-Your failed login attempts will be safely neutralized in the cloud so your website can function at its optimal performance during an attack.  <a href="https://www.limitloginattempts.com/features/?from=wp-details-cta">Activate the premium version now</a> to fortify your login security using the most trusted login security plugin available!
+**Limit Login Attempts Reloaded Premium (Try For 7 Days)** Upgrade to our <a href="https://www.limitloginattempts.com/upgrade/">premium version</a> to extend cloud-based protection to the Limit Login Attempts Reloaded plugin, thereby enhancing your login security.
+The premium version includes a range of highly beneficial features, including <a href="https://www.limitloginattempts.com/features/ip-intelligence/">IP intelligence</a> to **detect, counter and deny malicious login attempts**.
+Your <a href="https://www.limitloginattempts.com/failed-login-attempts-in-wordpress/">failed login attempts</a> will be safely neutralized in the cloud so your website can function at its optimal performance during an attack.

 https://www.youtube.com/watch?v=JfkvIiQft14